 12020-02-20T06:55:32-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 16 of Giovanni Battista Piranesi's Opereplain2020-02-20T06:55:32-08:00Internet Archivepiranesi-ia-vol16-068.jpgimageAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

 Piranesi’s “Veduta dell Atrio del Portico di Ottavia” is a somewhat flat and dense composition that emphasizes the irregular, decayed surfaces of this ancient structure.
 This double-sided columnar porch serves as a gateway that leads to the Portico of Octavia, whose interior is depicted in the following view.
 Visible on the architrave, the inscription explains the structure’s restoration under Septimius Severus and Caracalla in 203 CE after a fire; evidence of reused building materials attests to this restoration.
-The central structure very nearly fills the plate, with the top of the roof grazing the edge of the plate and the base leaves only a thin sliver of foreground.
-There is just enough space for some tourists and rubble, but not the larger accumulations of people and ruins that tend to limit a viewer’s imaginative entry into Piranesi’s images (Verschaffel).
+The central structure very nearly fills the plate, with the top of the roof grazing its edge and the base leaving only a thin sliver of foreground.
+There is just enough space for some tourists and rubble, but not the larger accumulations of people and ruins that tend to fill the lower margins of Piranesi’s images.
 And yet this view forestalls our entry into an image of an atrium to a portico, a space that is essentially a gateway.
-Rather than being drawn into the image by a sharp diagonal or distant vanishing point, as viewers are when facing many of Piranesi’s other views, we are here confronted with a series of surfaces that almost seem, despite the use of two-point perspective and the varied shading of the interior (“2”), to be on the same visual plane.
+Rather than being drawn into the image by a sharp diagonal or distant vanishing point, as viewers are when facing many of Piranesi’s other views, we are here confronted with a series of surfaces that almost seem, despite the use of two-point perspective and the varied shading of the interior, to be on the same visual plane.

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.